Splinter0/python-course/src/lecture3/Loops_and_Arrays.md

 This specific example is a 'for' loop.
 It takes a variable, in this case i, that changes every time the loop goes on to another iteration.

+## While Loops

-Another loop would be a 'while' loop.
+Another kind of loop would be a 'while' loop.
 Instead of changing a variable, it takes a statement like in an 'if' statement and loops as long as this statement is true.
 For example this loop would print "hello" infinitely as the statement is always 'True':